gen1nya/broken-wallet/README.md

 - `npm run build` – type-check and build for production.
 - `npm run preview` – preview the production build locally.
 - `npm run lint` – run ESLint with the flat configuration.

+## NowNodes Blockbook lookups

+UTXO lookups use the publicly reachable Blockbook endpoint at `https://btcbook.nownodes.io/api/v2`.
+You can optionally provide an `apiKey` header (exposed in the UI) if you have a NowNodes key to avoid rate limits.
+The lookup uses the derived account `xpub` and displays UTXO metadata plus the derivation path and address when available.